 The most important thing to verify in a potential RV transporter is that they are legally permitted to transport your RV.
 All motor vehicle transporters are required to have DOT (Department of Transportation) and MC (Motor Carrier) numbers on file.
 When reviewing the uShip profile for a potential transporter, these numbers will be displayed.
 The FSCMA (Federal Motor Carrier Safety Administration) maintains a website where you can verify licensing and authority information.
 Make sure that the information shown on SaferSys matches the information that the transporter gives you.

-Click here for uShip’s complete guide to RV transport insurance.
+Click here for uShip’s complete guide to RV transport protection.
 Generally, all licensed RV transporters are required by law to carry at least $750,000 in liability and property damage insurance (also known as BIPD), in addition to proper licensing and authority.
 When speaking to a transporter, get the name of his insurance agent, who can fax you a copy of their insurance certificate.
 It is critical that you do this when screening transporters, as this insurance will cover some types of damage that your RV might incur in transit.
-Check the terms of this insurance carefully, because there are several things that it excludes.
-Remember that you can always purchase supplementary insurance for a nominal cost if you want to, through third party policies such as uShip Cargo Insurance.
+Remember that you can always purchase additional protection for a nominal cost through third-party policies such as the uShip Protection Plan.

 Consider Multiple Bids

 In order to get the best price, create a detailed listing with all the specs of your RV.
 You will receive bids from qualified transporters who can complete your shipment.
-When choosing between these transporters, check out the bid details and any questions they may ask, as long with viewing their uShip profile.
-Remember that price is important, but a low quote due to a transporter cutting corners when it comes to licensing or insurance may cost you much more in the long run if any problems arise in transit.
+When choosing between these transporters, check out the bid details and any questions they may ask, as well as view their uShip profile.
+Remember that price is important, but a low quote due to a transporter cutting corners when it comes to licensing or liability coverage may cost you much more in the long run if any problems arise in transit.